 Bankruptcy has been around for over four hundred years.
-However, what we assume to be bankruptcy, the elimination of debts, is not what bankruptcy started out as or was intended to become.
+However, what we assume to be bankruptcy, the elimination of debts, is not what bankruptcy started as intended to become.

 The word bankruptcy comes from bancus, the tradesman’s counter, and ruptus, broken, denoting one whose place of business was broken or gone.
-Under pre-English bankruptcy laws, Rome, under the Casears had debt collection laws, a practice of appointing trustees after the market-place bench was either broken or removed as a declaration of a merchant’s bankruptcy.
-The trustee auctioned off the property of the bankrupt to the bidder who would pay the most to creditors.
+Under pre-English bankruptcy laws, Rome, under the Caesars, had debt collection laws, a practice of appointing trustees after the marketplace bench was either broken or removed as a declaration of a merchant’s bankruptcy.
+The trustee auctioned off the bankrupt property to the bidder who would pay the most to creditors.
 The trustee was appointed by the creditors or by a magistrate if creditors could not agree.
-The trustee was called the “curator bonorum” meaning “protector” or”caretaker” of the property which he held for the benefit of the creditors.
+The trustee was called the “curator bonorum,” meaning “protector” or”caretaker” of the property, which he held for the benefit of the creditors.

-The first English bankruptcy law was passed in England in 1570 during the rein of Henry VIII.
+The first English bankruptcy law was passed in England in 1570 during the reign of Henry VIII.
 It is the foundation of the American bankruptcy laws.
 While some historians claim a statute passed in 1542 was the first bankruptcy law, it was not.
-The 1542 statute was designed to prevent frauds on creditors.
-Under that statute the debtor was summoned to appear before a Chancellor and on the demand of the creditor, to be examined under oath, and if the debtor failed to surrender his possessions to pay his debt, off to debtors’ prison he went.
+The 1542 statute was designed to prevent fraud on creditors.
+Under that statute, the debtor was summoned to appear before a Chancellor and, on the creditor’s demand, to be examined under oath.
+If the debtor failed to surrender his possessions to pay his debt, off to debtors’ prison he went.

 Early bankruptcy certainly had some provisions that would be considered unusual under today’s bankruptcy law.
 For example: